 In keeping with the aims of the policy, parents are expected to inform the school of any asthma attacks the previous day/ evening so that staff are prepared for any potential problems.

-Care plans are in place for children who suffer from various allergies/ conditions which allow the medical team to be prepared for a possible emergency situation should one arise.
+Care plans are in place for children who suffer from various allergies/ conditions which allow the surgery managers to be prepared for a possible emergency situation should one arise.
 Parents are asked to contact the medical staff if they identify that their child would benefit from this service.

 Keeping up to date

-In order to safeguard our pupils in school it is important that parents/ guardians make the medical staff aware of any illness/ deterioration in existing conditions.
+In order to safeguard our pupils in school it is important that parents/ guardians make the surgery managers aware of any illness/ deterioration in existing conditions.

 Please contact us for advice or to report any concerns